-Market Capitalisation as on March 31,2023 : ₹ 175.9 crore
+Market Cap ₹ 175.9 crore

 CIN : L25111MH1988PLCO48925

-BSE Code : 540078 Bloomberg Code : MITSU:IN
+BSE Code : 540078

+Bloomberg Code : MITSU:IN

 Dividend Declared : ₹ 0.20/- per equity share

-AGM Date : September 14, 2023
+AGM Date : August 27, 2024

-AGM Venue : Video Conferencing/Other Audio Visual Mode ('OAVM')
+AGM Mode : Video Conferencing/Other

-Disclaimer:
+Audio Visual Mode (OAVM)

-This document contains statements that are forward-looking about expected future events and financials of Mitsu Chem Plast Limited.
+Disclaimer: This document contains statements about expected future events and financials of Mitsu Chem Plast Limited (The Company).
 By their nature, forward-looking statements require the Company to make assumptions and are subject to inherent risks and uncertainties.
-There is a significant risk that the assumptions, predictions and other forward-looking statements may not prove to be accurate.
-Readers are cautioned not to place undue reliance on forward-looking statements as a number of factors could cause assumptions, actual future results, and events to differ materially from those expressed in the forward-looking statements.
-Accordingly, this document is subject to the disclaimer and qualified in its entirety by the assumptions, qualifications, and risk factors referred to in the Management Discussion and Analysis section of this Annual Report.
+There is a significant risk that the assumptions, predictions, and other forward-looking statements may not prove to be accurate.
+Readers are cautioned not to place undue reliance on forward-looking statements as several factors could cause assumptions, actual future results and events to differ materially from those expressed in the forward-looking statements.
+Accordingly, this document is subject to the disclaimer and qualified in its entirety by the assumptions, qualifications and risk factors referred to in the Management Discussion and Analysis section of this Annual Report.